The POKEMON Speckle Survey of Nearby M dwarfs. IV. Distance-Limited Catalog (POKEMON-DLC): Results

 We find an updated stellar multiplicity rate of \multiplicityrate{} and a stellar companion rate of \companionrate{} for M dwarfs within 15 pc.
 We also find that the ratio of singles:doubles:triples:higher-order systems is \singlenum:\doublenum:\triplenum:\quadruplenum:\quintuplenum, corresponding to 77.3:18.3:4.2:0.2\%.
 These findings are consistent with other recent studies of M-dwarf multiplicity. \citet{Jodar2013MNRAS.429..859J} surveyed a sample of dwarfs from late K to mid M using lucky imaging and found a rate of $20.3^{+6.9}_{-5.2}\%$.
 Soon after \citet{Janson2014ApJ...789..102J} surveyed late M-dwarfs ($>$M5) also using lucky imaging and found a rate of 21-27\%. \citet{Ward-Duong2015MNRAS.449.2618W} also surveyed the mass range from late K to mid M, but with AO, and found a rate of $23.5\pm3.2\%$.

-In Appendix \ref{appendix}, we update relevant tables originally listed in \citet{Clark2024AJ....167...56C} and \citet{Clark2024AJ....167..174C} to include the POKEMON-DLC targets.
-Table \ref{table:all_targets} lists all \pokemonnum{} targets in the catalog, and whether they have detected or known stellar companions.
+In Appendix \ref{appendix}, we update relevant tables from \citet{Clark2024AJ....167...56C} and \citet{Clark2024AJ....167..174C} to include the POKEMON-DLC targets.
+Table \ref{table:all_targets} lists all \pokemonnum{} targets in the catalog and whether they have detected or known stellar companions.
 Detected companions are listed in Table \ref{table:all_detected}, and known companions are listed in Table \ref{table:all_known}.
-We hope that this volume-limited census of nearby M-dwarf multiples will be of use to both stellar astrophysics and exoplanet scientists interested in the Solar Neighborhood.
+In addition to the newly added targets, Table \ref{table:all_detected} now includes one corrected WDS identifier, and Table 6 now includes corrections to several typographical errors in the projected separation values, which had been propagated into the projected separation distribution.
+We hope that this volume-limited census of nearby M-dwarf multiples will be of use to both the stellar astrophysics and exoplanet communities interested in the Solar Neighborhood.